-COVID-19 Energy Assistance Program For Small Business and Registered Charity Customers
+COVID-19 Energy Assistance Program - Small Business (CEAP-SB)

 For customers of an electricity distributor, the General Service less than 50 kW rate class